 Besides location convenience, parents also have to consider their ability to fund their kid’s accounts.
 Parents and students should research which financial institutions are around campus and near home to find the one with a student checking account that would allow them to stay financially connected.
 Parents, you should also make sure that the financial institution you choose has instant transfers during the times you have to transfer money into your child’s account electronically – you don’t want a 1-2 day delay period.

-First Financial’s has a great Student Checking Account available for 14 to 23 year old students, which includes:
+First Financial’s has a great Student Checking Account available for 14 to 23 year old students!*

 Sign Up for the Right Credit Card

 Credit cards are less attainable by college students since the Credit Card Act of 2009 took effect, requiring anyone under age 21 to provide proof of reliable income to qualify for a card.
 If a student can qualify for a credit card on his or her own, it is crucial to evaluate spending and repayment habits to maximize any rewards and minimize interest paid.